bearerlab/memri-ela-vs-std/02_roi_analysis/README.md

 ## Directory Structure

-Note: Files/Scripts listed below are placed in order of processing steps - intermingled between sub-directories, and not necessarily in alphanumeric order.
+Note: Files/Scripts listed below are placed in order of processing/analysis steps - intermingled between sub-directories, and not necessarily in alphanumeric order.

 ```
 02_roi_analysis/